Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ```

 #### FHIR profile examples <a name="FHIRProfileExamples"></a>
-Examples of FHIR profiles are provided in either XML or JSON format and need to be a valid instance of the profile.
-Every example shall have at least one profile URL in the `.meta.profile` element to claim conformance.
+Examples of FHIR profiles are provided in either XML or JSON format and must be a valid profile instance.
+Every example shall have at least one profile URL in the `.meta.profile` element.
 Examples are stored in the /examples folder.

 ##  Miscellaneous <a name="miscellaneous"></a>
 To add.